 - No Name Given: Her name was never revealed.

 - Sadist Teacher: She insults her students and constantly tells them to shut their pie-holes.

 Voiced by: Dee Bradley Baker

 - A Day in the Limelight: "Cow's Toys" in which he, Crabs and Piles leave Cow's room to search for their original owner - Maiden Hong Kong.

 Voiced by: Pamela Adlon

-Voiced by: Charlie Adler (English), Hideki Ogihara (Japanese), Genaro Vásquez (LA), Aleix Estadella (Spain)
+Voiced by: Charlie Adler (English), Hideki Ogihara (Japanese), Genaro Vásquez (Latin American Spanish), Aleix Estadella (European Spanish)

 - Deadpan Snarker: So deadpan it's hard to tell whether or not he's joking.

 - Disabled Snarker: He has no bones and a dry wit.

 - Out of Focus: Was a recurring character in the first 2 seasons, but was absent in Season 3 and made a cameo in Season 4.